 As such, BARDENA sequentially includes health related information generated by the Navarre health service for the population of the region, regardless of the area or setting from which the care has been provided.
 At this moment, BARDENA includes health records of more than 600,000 people, approximately 97% of the Navarre population.

-The data warehouse is continuously monitored and updated.
-It includes exhaustive longitudinal patient level information, providing a wide follow-up of the population, which increases over time.
+The data warehouse includes exhaustive longitudinal patient level information, providing a wide follow-up of the population, which increases over time.
 This is done through the integration of all the information generated from each person´s first contact with the system (usually from birth) till death, and without any time limit.

+During the process of data gathering, transformation and integration, quality reports are automatically generated.
+These reports are revised and managed by the administrators of the database in order to detect and correct inconsistencies before entering data in BARDENA.

-2. Data collected
+Data collected

-As stated before, BARDENA is continuously supplied from different data sources, which together constitute the BARDENA Core.
-“BARDENA Core” is the backbone of the data warehouse, where the different sources are stored in the backend and then linked all together in a star schema design.
-It is made up of main five dimensions common for all the fact tables: patient (the main data of all the people who have received assistance by the Navarre health service or who lived in Navarre), location (geolocation of patients and the reference healthcare centre), diagnosis (medical diagnosis coded through the International Statistical Classification of Diseases-ICD, and procedures), unity (healthcare center and provider), and professional (main characteristics of the professional profile).BARDENA includes an Analytic Countability Component (ACC) with costs from the health care perspective.
+As stated before, BARDENA is continuously supplied from different data sources, which together constitute the BARDENA Core, which is the backbone of the data warehouse.

+BARDENA contains individual level information.
+The Population Information System (LAKORA) is the source of the exclusive and permanent pseudonymized identifier associated with each individual.
+This identifier is shared between the different modules of information that supply BARDENA, allowing data linkage across the multiple databases, and ensuring the traceability of the individuals through the Navarre health service.

-2.1 Data included in BARDENA
+Data included in BARDENA

 BARDENA incorporates the following type of information: administrative data, socio-demographic data, economic data, lifestyle data, clinical data, pharmaceutical data, healthcare though hospitals, emergency services, specialized care centers (including mental and obstetrics care, among others), primary care centers, and other services provided by the Navarre health service.
 Table 1 summarizes data available in BARDENA.